kulabin/projekt-PJC/README.md

-# projekt PJC
+# projekt PJC Monkey typer
- Monkey typer PJC
+fucked up last year with handing it  in on time, so I'm doing it again this year and making it better